Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Lower Bounds

-The running time of algorithm ${\cal A}$ is given by the minimum number of queries to achieve some measure of accuracy (up to a given accuracy $\epsilon>0$), and will be denoted by $T({\cal A},f,\epsilon)$.
+The running time of algorithm ${\cal A}$ is given by the minimum number of queries to achieve some measure of accuracy (with accuracy parameter $\epsilon>0$), and will be denoted by $T({\cal A},f,\epsilon)$.
 The most classical example in optimization is achieving additive optimality gap bounded by $\epsilon$: